Orb of Destruction

 Tips & Tricks

-- Due to the orb's predilection for swerving into walls, use another spell like Iron Shot in tight hallways, as the orb will often fail at distances greater than 3-4 tiles.
-When launching an orb in wider hallways, situate yourself on the wall opposite from the one your target is nearest:
+- When launching an orb in wide hallways, situate yourself on the wall opposite from the one your target is nearest:

 Example 1: Example 2: ########### ########### .@....M.... ......M.... ........... .@......... ########### ########### Bad: Risks hitting wall.
 Better: Much less risk.